osome-iu/effects_of_antivax_tweets_on_covid19_outcomes/README.md

 This file contains our antivax tweet classifier training data which we labeled internally.

 * **monsted_mturk_vaxx_labels.tsv**.
-This file contains our antivax tweet classifier training data, which Monsted et al. labeled using Mechanical Turk.
+This file contains antivax tweet classifier training data, which Monsted et al. labeled using Mechanical Turk.
 This data was developed for their paper titled "Algorithmic detection and analysis of vaccine-denialist sentiment clusters in social networks" (Tech.
-Rep. [doi:10.48550/arXiv.1905.12908](https://doi.org/10.48550/arXiv.1905.12908))
+Rep. [doi:10.48550/arXiv.1905.12908](https://doi.org/10.48550/arXiv.1905.12908)) and is available from the authors upon reasonable request.

 * **test_set.parquet**.
 This file contains the test set data for evaluating the classifier.
 This data is a random sample of our full geolocated tweets dataset, and was labeled manually by our team.